Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

   <tr>
     <td class="tg-ko0z">2022/07</td>
-    <td class="tg-ko0z">Our journal paper “A Deep Learning-Based GPR Forward Solver for Predicting B-Scans of Subsurface Objects” has been accepted for publication in <i>IEEE Geoscience and Remote Sensing Letters</i>.</td>
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/GPR8.pdf"  style="color:#4169e1"> “A Deep Learning-Based GPR Forward Solver for Predicting B-Scans of Subsurface Objects”</a> has been accepted for publication in <i>IEEE Geoscience and Remote Sensing Letters</i>.</td>
   </tr>

   <tr>
     <td class="tg-ko0z">2022/05</td>
-    <td class="tg-ko0z">Our journal paper “DMRF-UNet: A Two-Stage Deep Learning Scheme for GPR Data Inversion under Heterogeneous Soil Conditions” has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>.</td>
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/GPR6.pdf"  style="color:#4169e1"> “DMRF-UNet: A Two-Stage Deep Learning Scheme for GPR Data Inversion under Heterogeneous Soil Conditions”</a> has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>.</td>
   </tr>

   <tr>
     <td class="tg-ko0z">2022/05</td>
-    <td class="tg-ko0z">Our journal paper “Learning to Remove Clutter in Real-World GPR Images Using Hybrid Data” has been accepted for publication in <i>IEEE Transactions on Geoscience and Remote Sensing</i>.</td>
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/GPR7.pdf"  style="color:#4169e1"> “Learning to Remove Clutter in Real-World GPR Images Using Hybrid Data”</a> has been accepted for publication in <i>IEEE Transactions on Geoscience and Remote Sensing</i>.</td>
   </tr>